Columbia Dangerous Drugs Lawyer

 Auger & Auger Wants to Speak to You

 It’s important to know you have rights if you have taken a prescribed medication that resulted in serious side effects.
-Your health should not be compromised by a medication and Auger & Auger knows that South Carolina laws are in place to protect you.
+Your health should not be compromised by a medication and Auger & Auger Accident and Injury Lawyers knows that South Carolina laws are in place to protect you.

 In cases where multiple people have been harmed by the same drug or class of drugs, class action or multi-district litigations (MDLs) arise.
 This means your case will be filed in the same court as others who have brought similar actions.
 Reach out to your Columbia dangerous drug attorney today to determine how to move forward with your case.
 We offer a zero-fee guarantee and work on a contingency basis.
 You won’t pay a dime unless your case is won.